gortee/PKS-Lab/docker/README.md

  ![DockerOutput](https://github.com/gortee/pictures/blob/master/D26.PNG)

- Let's create a much more complex image.
-We will create a python based web server with a custom static landing page.
+ Let's create a more complex image.
+We will create a nginx based web server with a custom static page.

      cd
      mkdir second